 -I really like the stores Paper Source and Anthropologie.
 Knick Knacks all around!

 -Pixar short films… Iloveyousomuch.
 The Paperman score is now out on itunes and is awesome!!
 If you listen… listen to the END.
 Tis all sorts of epic for about 30 seconds.

--Today, I really wanted to go fishing.
+-Today, I really want to go fishing.
 Nobody fishes in Seattle.
 I miss it.
 I think it’s because I had to dissect a worm in my biology lab this week…. and fish like worms…. and now this is weird…. so let’s move on.

 -Haven’t posted in so long.
 But I feel like posting somewhere other than the privacy of my journal will keep me accountable.
 Not like anyone reads or uses tumblr anymore but… hahahaha oh well~

 Not the aching, deep seated type…. but a comforting kind.

 There’s a woman sitting across from me with a messy bun piled on her head and a necklace made of glass that reminds me of the LOTR-esque one I received last year from my parents.
 Even without headphones, she seems completely unperturbed by the noise around us whereas here I am with music playing much too loudly and I still feel as if ADD has been chasing me all day.

 Anyhow, here’s a quote I enjoyed